Llamas

 RCF Sweet Kisses is a goofball girl and is generally the one to start trouble in the herd.

 If there are spit fights to be had Kisses is in the middle.
 She loves her food, and loves to play with the other girls.
 Kisses is the only girl that can get cranky Banana to play with her!
 She has suri fiber- long and spiral shaped tendrils.
+Kisses is the dam to Black Frog Farm Murphy’s Flynn, who now lives in Virginia.

-Starr Command ARR (Cami) is a beautiful true black llama.
+Starr Command ARR (Cammie) is a beautiful true black llama.
 She has a spicy attitude and excellent fiber.
 While curious about people she dislikes to be touched so she is not one of the girls who will come up to be pet in the pasture.

 Tales of Legacy Key ARR (Keeley) Keeley is a smaller statured girl but very self confident.
 She has been a good stable presence in the female herd for both the rescues and any cria.
+She loves to be the auntie to the babies!

 Stonecrest’s Murphy, Murph, placed 3rd in Heavy Wool Yearling Male at Llamapalooza Llama show in Austin Minnesota in 2021!
 He also placed 3rd in his class at March Llama Madness in Cloverdale Indiana in March 2022.
 Murph is shy of visitors but a sweet boy.
 He loves his treats and can usually be won over with them.
 His first cria was born at BFF in 2023 Black Frog Farm Murphy’s Winston.

 LUA Sebastian’s Petunia came to BFF in 2023 as a 6 month old.
 Petunia is very sweet and likes to give kisses.
+She is also very curious and likes to meet visitors.

 RESCUE Ripple came to us through The Southeast Llama rescue in 2023.
 He was living a short distance from our farm and the rescue was looking for a foster.
 We volunteered to foster him and ended up adopting him!
 He is an older gelded llama, with quite the character.
 His elderly owner could no longer handle him and he came to us full of burrs and matted fiber.
 He has a very friendly personality and will give kisses to visitors.
 Ripple is considered a paint in color and he will live out his years at BFF.